Caribbean Stew Turkey Wing Recipe

 Can I stew without browning sugar?
 You can, but it won’t have that signature Trinidadian flavor.
 Browning adds depth.

-What sides go best with stew turkey wings?
+What sides go best with stewed turkey wings?
 Rice, provision (dasheen, yam, eddoe), dumplings, or even roti.
 It’s a flexible dish.

 Can I make this ahead?
 Definitely.
 It tastes even better the next day as the flavors settle.